 Step 1: A motion is submitted to the GNSO Council by a current GNSO Council member via the Council mailing list.
 The proposer may expressly request that the motion be seconded by another GNSO Council member.

 Step 2: A different GNSO Council member seconds the submitted motion, either in response to the proposer’s request or to a call for a seconder by the GNSO Chair or Secretariat.
+The motion may be seconded up until a vote takes place during a Council meeting and there is no limit to the number of seconders.

 Step 3: If submitted in time for the next Council meeting, the motion is automatically placed on the Council’s meeting agenda and published on the motions page of the Council wiki space, identifying the proposer and seconder (if available).